 Because the selected swatches will become part of a Swatchbook, you will need to commit to producing max.
 16 copies of your swatch.
 This also means that if your swatch is selected for the exchange (regardless if you win any award), you will leave TEI 2021 with a swatchbook full of 15 unique designs including your own.
 The value in this exchange is that it provides an opportunity for us to share physical samples of our workmanship.
 To learn from one another not only through online documentation and workshops, but through studying first hand the actual work we produce.

 In order to fit the format of the Swatchbook, your swatch may be no larger than 14 x 20 x 1 cm (it may be much smaller).
-The design challenge chairs will take care of printing the swatch pages and producing the swatchbooks in which these are mounted.
+The Student Design Challenge chairs will take care of printing the swatch pages and producing the swatchbooks in which these are mounted.
 The page format is A5 landscape.
 The paper will be 200g weight.
-You can download the template here (tba).
-You are responsible for planning how your swatch will mount on the page.
-Suggestions how to mount a Swatch can be found here (tba).
+You can download the template here.

 One high-resolution image showing the Swatch itself should additionally be submitted.

-The video (optional) clip length should be maximum 2 minutes.
+(optional) clip length should be maximum 2 minutes.
 The video should demonstrate your swatch/your idea: how, where, by whom is it used?
 How is it made?
-The video should be uploaded to YouTube/Vimeo – password protected uploads are accepted provided they are accessible to the jury.
+The video can also be uploaded to YouTube/Vimeo – password-protected uploads are accepted provided they are accessible to the jury.

 Submissions should not contain sensitive, private, or proprietary information that cannot be disclosed at publication time.